 Presented by the A-State Wildlife Program

 Jessica Harken recently graduated from A-State with an Interdisciplinary Studies degree, emphasizing Biology, Wildlife Conservation & Management, and Marine Biology.
 She and her husband, Cole Harken, an A-State Wildlife Conservation & Management student, have recently developed a large YouTube following as they post videos of their adventures in wildlife conservation in Arkansas.
-Join these A-State students here on our College of Sciences & Mathematics site to learn more about our native species and how best to protect them.
+Follow these A-State students here on our College of Sciences & Mathematics site to learn more about our many important native species and how best to protect them.

 The Monarch Butterfly